 There's an old saying: "Credibility is very hard to get.
 It is even harder to buy."

 So why does your company continually try to buy credibility?

 The new way of marketing is to build a reputation by using organic methods to spread the word of mouth.
-Organic means that we tie up other companies with yours and make a mutually beneficial marketing program that is very low cost and gets the word of mouth buzzing.
+Organic means that we use Social Media and blogs and we tie up other (cool) companies and make a mutually beneficial marketing programs that are very low cost and gets the word of mouth buzzing.
 It must be organic; it must make sense to the public...
 People interested in one aspect of the marketing will be drawn to another if we fit the pieces of the puzzle together correctly.
 And bloggers (that people like your friend in the office read) write about you.

 Sure, sure...
 Your company and staff (and your advertising agency) pay lip service to blogging and Web 2.0 and 3.0, but if you were to actually sit them down and explain to you a concept like Web 3.0 I'd wager a donut that they can't do it and I'd wager a year's worth of donuts that they DON'T do it.

 The problem with most Japanese companies is their advertising people are so stuck with the old way of doing things, they just can't get their head around concepts like Web 3.0...
 Web 3.0!?
 You kidding me?
 Look at most company Internet web pages and you'll see that they are stuck with Web 1.0 concepts.
 Concepts that are nearly ten years old!!!

 As a funny aside, I was mentioning to someone how it is a waste of money to buy advertising on the Internet to have a paid ad at the top of the page for results for a Google search.
 The guy told me that they were spending ¥2 million yen (about $25,737 USD) per month on that.* Inside, I cringed.
 I told him that he could do the same thing for free (it requires effort though) and he told me that he "had a good engineer."
 I told him that there is a big difference between an engineer and a blogger...